wubuku/Dapp-LCDP/README.md

 As for the existing Dapp "low-code" platforms, "They don't have those features, but then what does it matter?"

 ### The importance of core values

+The development of a true low-code - especially adhering to model-driven - is a hard way to go.
+The problem with existing Dapp “low-code” platforms is that they always try to take shortcuts.

 > Never forget the original intention, the only way to get to the end.